-Just so you know the waterpark here is open from May-October and kids need to be at least 110cm tall to use the slides.
+Just so you know the waterpark is open from May-October and kids need to be at least 110cm tall to use the slides.
 The Aqua Tower is for little ones over 5 years, who must be supervised be an adult.
-Soft drinks are included in your all inclusive package at the snack bar here.
+Soft drinks are included in your All Inclusive package at the snack bar here.

 Relax and indulge in one of the treatments offered at the spa, you can pick from a massage and a range of spa treatments.
 Whether it's a special occasion or you'd just like to treat yourself and there's a hairdresser too.